 Homeless Client Services

-The City of Hinesville Homeless Prevention Office is an entry point in the Coordinated Entry System.
-To access homeless services all applicants must be assessed and referred to current, suitable, and eligible services which are not limited to the City of Hinesville Homeless Prevention Office and may be located throughout Georgia.
+The City of Hinesville Homeless Prevention Program is an entry point in the Coordinated Entry System.
+To access homeless services all applicants must be assessed and referred to current, suitable, and eligible services which are not limited to the City of Hinesville Homeless Prevention Program and may be located throughout Georgia.
 The applicant will need to qualify for services by submitting additional documentation in a timely manner.
 All services provided are based on a prioritization of needs as determined by the Coordinated Entry System.

 Eligibility requirements are set by the US Department of Housing and Urban Development as well as the Georgia Department of Community Affairs.
 Households must meet the federal definition of homelessness to qualify for Rapid Re-Housing services.